sharontherese/sharon-kabel/content/post/periti-longform/index.md

 ## Introduction

-The landing page for the finished product is here:
+The landing page for the finished project is here:

 > "The Periti of Vatican II/." https://sharonkabel.com/periti-of-vatican-ii/